k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_on_Docker/Fabric_Full_Docker_Install_V8.2.0.md

    - 16 GB RAM
    - HDD, 200GB must be available

-   **Note**: Minimum 10G RAM is required for running 1x Fabric, 1x Cassandra.
+   **Note**: A minimum of 10 GB RAM is required for running 1x Fabric and 1x Cassandra.
 Our recommendation if for a physical Docker host and not a virtual machine.
 2. Install the latest Docker CE/EE version (https:/docs.docker.com/engine/install/centos/ ).

    **Note**: The /var/lib/docker should have at least 200GB of free memory.